 When adding employees, it may be necessary to capture take-on balances to include any previous payroll amounts in their tax certificates and / or payslip tax calculations.
 These can also be added individually or in bulk and more information on the various aspects of take-on balances is available in the following article:

-As with tax take-ons, you might also have to enter leave take-on balances for employees if you previously used another payroll system.
+As with tax take-ons, you might also have to enter leave take-on balances for employees if you previously used another payroll system, or if you want to enter leave balances as at a particular date.
 More information about this can be found in the following article: